cloudopsworks/tronador/docs/devops-makefile.md

 - Tools required by the Makefile:
   - aws (AWS CLI v2)
   - aws-vault
-  - ssh and ssh-agent (for SSH port forwarding target)
+  - ssh and ssh-agent (for SSH port-forwarding target)
-- assert-set macro: The project’s helpers ensure binaries like aws and aws-vault exist before running targets.
 - SSM parameters used by these targets (must exist in the target account/region):
   - /cloudopsworks/tronador/bastion/<SPOKE_NUM>/instance-id
   - /cloudopsworks/tronador/bastion/<SPOKE_NUM>/key-secret-name (Secret in Secrets Manager containing private key PEM)